 The Editing Process

 Your first draft will inevitably contain military terminology and assumptions that civilian recruiters won’t grasp.
 Effective editing transforms this rough draft into a polished military CV example.
-Set your draft aside for 24 hours, then review it with fresh eyes, specifically looking for:
+Set your draft aside for 24 hours, then review it with fresh eyes.
+Check for military jargon, vague statements, missing keywords, formatting inconsistencies and any spelling or grammatical errors that could reduce professionalism

 Ask someone outside the military to review your CV.
 They’ll immediately spot terminology that requires explanation or sections lacking clarity.
 This external perspective proves invaluable for ensuring your CV communicates effectively across the civilian-military divide.